-Provides information about eligibility for carer’s allowance and carer’s credits to protect your pension if you give stop working to become a carer.
+The Carer's Allowance Unit provides information about eligibility for Carer’s allowance and Carer’s credits to protect your pension if you stop working to become a carer.

-Works to improve support, services and recognition for anyone living with the challenges of caring, unpaid, for a family member or friend who is ill, frail, disabled or has mental health or addiction problems.
+The Carers Trust works to improve support, services and recognition for anyone who is caring, unpaid, for a family member or friend.

-Provides information and advice to carers about their rights and how to access support.
-See in particular its factsheet about carers’ assessments.
+Carers UK provides information and advice to carers about their rights and how to access support.
+For example, see Carers UK's factsheet about carers' assessments.

-Your local Citizens Advice can provide information and advice in confidence or point you in the right direction.
-To find your nearest branch look in the phone book, ask at your local library or look on the Citizens Advice website (above).
+Your local Citizens Advice can give you information and advice in confidence or point you in the right direction.
+To find your nearest branch look in the phone book, ask at your local library or look on the website (above).
 Opening times vary.

 More information and resources